TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project_canada.md

 ---
 #### Emphasize with students...

-#### ADST Computer Programming 11 Curriculum Competencies - Applied Design, Testing
+#### BC ADST Computer Programming 11 Curriculum Competencies - Applied Design, Testing

 In this project, we are creating a familiar game.
 Nonetheless, it is wise to create a test plan, even before implementation begins.
 As the students progress, they should refer back to their plan to stay focussed on tasks/features of the game.